zjgcainiao/ML_CreditCardDefaultPrediction/README.md

 # [Credit Card Default Predicting Model (presentation mode)](http://fpg4finalproject-env.uyjerqqha9.us-west-2.elasticbeanstalk.com/presentation?transition=concave#)

-We are using the data from [UCI Engineering Department](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients) to create a credit card default prediction model.
-There are 24 variables in our regression models.
+We are using the consumer data provided by [UCI Engineering Department](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients) to create a credit card default prediction model.
+The population is over 30,000.There are 24 variables, including age, sex, education and etc. We use the dataset to train 4 regression models and predict if a new customer would default or not.

 ## last updated